-If you are familiar with how preferred stocks work, the following table of stats will be of interest.
 If preferred stocks are relatively new to you, see the documentation at the end of this report or go to my website.
 Preferred stocks are like the "ugly duckling" comprising only 1% of the market.
-They are called stocks (for tax reasons, I presume), while in reality they are a debt instrument and more like bonds.
+They are called stocks (for tax reasons, I presume), while in reality are a debt instrument and more like bonds.